sigasi/sigasi_insights/content/tech/announcing-sigasi-3.md

 bannerad: true
 ---

-Dear customer, we have just released the 3.0 version of our product, and renamed it to “Sigasi Studio”.
+Dear customer, we have just released the 3.0 version of our product, and renamed it to "Sigasi Studio".

 Except for the added features, **nothing changes for you**: Your **old license key is valid** for Sigasi Studio 3.0.